AdaCore/training_material/courses/spark_for_ada_programmers/110_advanced_proof_techniques.rst

 * Global objects can also be moved temporarily

+  - Procedure must restore some value (or null) before returning

 * Allocation function simply returns object of access-to-variable type

+  - Similar to initialized allocator with `new T'(Value)`

+  - Some special *traversal functions* give access to part of an object

 * Deallocation procedure simply nullifies in-out access parameter

 * Attribute `'Old` and `'Loop_Entry` not applicable to pointers

+  - Must call a copy function inside the prefix

 * Predefined pointer equality is not supported (only with null)